Ojaswi1/hiv-profiles/README.md

 4. [R script that renders all the individual country HIV profiles](rendering_hiv.R) - The R script that renders all of the individual country HIV profiles

-5. [All rendered HTML files are in the folder reports](reports) - This folder has HTML files individually for each country
+5. [All rendered HTML files are in the folder reports](reports) - This folder has all the HTML files individually for each country